balenaltd/handbook/README.md

 # Balena Handbook Manual
 If there is information missing here on how to do something that you think would be useful to the team or that you yourself want to know how to do, either add it to the repo yourself, create an issue requesting it or you can ask anyone on the team for help (jellychat, 1-2-1s, /beginners or /teamos flow)

+**Other resources**
+[Github Skills](https://skills.github.com/) - Learn how to use Github with interactive courses designed for beginners and experts
+[Contributing to balena docs guidelines](https://github.com/balena-io/docs/blob/master/CONTRIBUTING.md#creating-commits-in-line-with-semantic-versioning) - We have a few guidelines which will allow your PR to pass our CI checks and successfully merge.

 ## House Keeping
 - Keep all file names in the balenaltd/handbook repo lower case with dashes separating words (with the exception of the README.md).
 Please don't use any other symbols as naming conventions.